Top Amazing Fun Facts About Lion In 2022

 2. A tuft at the end of the tail is a characteristic feature of the lion

-Each subgroup of the big cats like panther, tiger, and leopard has a distinct feature, and so do lions.
+Each subgroup of big cats like panthers, tigers, leopards, and snow leopards has a distinct feature, and so do lions.
 Apart from their manes, having a handful of hair at the ends of their tails is their characteristic symbol.

 3. Lionesses can turn on and kill older leaders of the pride